-Most travel insurance companies do cover search and rescue evacuations unless they are medically necessary.
+Most travel insurance brands don't cover search and rescue evacuations unless they are medically necessary.
 You can find out if you have medical evacuation cover by checking the table of benefits on your travel insurance policy.
-It’s also important to understand when your policy will and won’t pay a claim.
+It's also important to understand when your policy will and won't pay a claim.
 For example, in order for your claim to be accepted you may need to:

 - Be skiing off-piste with a licensed snowsport instructor

 - Be on a trek organised by a commercial operator